ShoobyBan/dashing/README.md

 dashing-go
 ==========

+Update: this is a somewhat maintained fork of dashing-go focusing on extending and refactoring

 A [Go][1] port of [shopify/dashing][2].
 Now frameworkless!

 To generate a dashboard using this library, please use the [Yeoman dashing-go generator][3].